-The New Orleans Saints were bounced from the NFL playoffs.
-Saints fans are probably still pretty upset about it, too.
-The show must go on, but that’s not stopping star quarterback Drew Brees from being on the television.
+The New Orleans Saints were bounced from the NFL playoffs in 2020.
+Saints fans are probably still pretty upset about 2019, too.
+The show must go on, but that hasn’t stopped star quarterback Drew Brees from being on the television.

 On the field, Brees is one the best players to ever step foot on the gridiron.
-Off the field, he’s one of the greatest humans alive.
+Off the field, he’s one of the greatest humans alive when he’s not putting his foot in his mouth.
 He’s also a co-owner and partner of Walk-On’s Sports Bistreaux, a national chain with locations in six different states currently.
 The former Super Bowl champion and future Hall of Fame quarterback is very passionate about it, too.